45+ Indiana Religious Sites

 641 3rd St, New Harmony, IN

 The Jane Blaffer Owen Sanctuary is located in historic southwestern Indiana.
-The sanctuary contains public gardens with sculptures, fountains, a labyrinth, and unique architecture like the Roofless Church and chapels.
-It’s a beautiful spiritual retreat and free to visit, open year-round from 7 a.m. to 11 p.m.
+It contains public gardens with sculptures, fountains, a labyrinth, and unique architecture, such as the Roofless Church and chapels.
+It’s a beautiful spiritual retreat that is free to visit.
+It is open year-round from 7 a.m. to 11 p.m.

 Jesus of the Nazareth – The Passion Play, Munster